timjbruce/reinvent_cvra_bootcamp/README.md

 ```

-The getRecentTrips.py program simply queries your DynamoDB trip table, which is similar to the CarGuru skill that
+The getRecentTrips.py program simply queries your DynamoDB trip table, which is similar to the ConnectedCar skill that
 we'll deploy in the next section.
 <details>
 <summary><strong>Code details for getRecentTrips.py (expand for details)</strong></summary>
 Have a look at the code listing for getRecentTrips.py.
 The guts
-are similar to the CarGuru skill that we'll deploy in the next
+are similar to the ConnectedCar skill that we'll deploy in the next
 step, particularly the call to <i>scan</i> the DynamoDB trip table:

 ```python